Deltares/Wflow.jl/docs/src/lateral/local-inertial.md

 greater than 1.0, the water velocity (and flow) is reduced in order to maintain a Froude number of 1.0.

-For the downstream boundary condition (ghost point) a fixed water surface elevation of 0 m is used.
-The river length [m] of the boundary cell should be set through the TOML file with `riverlength_bc`.
+The downstream boundary condition basically simulates a zero water depth boundary condition at a set distance, as follows.
+For the downstream boundary condition (ghost point) the river width, river bed elevation and Manning's roughness coefficient are copied from the upstream river cell.
+The river length [m] of the boundary cell can be set through the TOML file with `riverlength_bc`, and has a default value of 10 km.
+The water depth at the boundary cell is fixed at 0.0 m.

 Simplified reservoirs and lakes models can be included as part of the local inertial model, see also [Reservoirs and Lakes](@ref).